Ivy Tech Community College-Northwest School Images

 Introduction

 Ivy Tech Community College is the largest college in the state of Indiana and the largest single accredited statewide community college system in the United States.
-The Ivy Tech Community College-Northwest is the second largest college in northwest part of Indiana.
-The Ivy Tech Community College-Northwest region serves the counties of Starke, LaPorte, Porter, Jasper, Lake, Newton and Pulaski.
-There are four campuses of the Ivy Tech Community College-Northwest region in Gary, Valparaiso, East Chicago (De La Garza), and Michigan City (The Pejec Campus).
+The Northwest region is the second largest college in northwest part of Indiana and serves the counties of Starke, LaPorte, Porter, Jasper, Lake, Newton and Pulaski.
+There are four campuses in all: Gary, Valparaiso, East Chicago (De La Garza), and Michigan City (The Pejec Campus).
 The college has a total annual enrollment of 8,000 students.

 Academics